Fine-Tuned LLMs Fake Security Smarts: Calibration Without Comprehension

 A new framework shows fine-tuned LLMs shift output thresholds without genuine security reasoning, with best detection at only 52.1% and CWE Top-1 accuracy below 1.3%.

-The central finding is that fine-tuning produces what the authors call “calibration without comprehension”: output distributions shift to match training data while the underlying security reasoning remains absent.
-Fine-tuning shifts the output threshold without changing the decision policy.
-This is evidenced by stable systematic failure modes, with the Directional Failure Index (DFI) ranging from -85.5 to +94.8 percentage points, persisting from historical to post-cutoff data and resisting correction.
+The central finding?
+Fine-tuning produces what the authors call “calibration without comprehension.”
+The output distributions shift to match training data, but the underlying security reasoning is absent.
+It’s like a trader who learns to mimic market patterns without understanding risk.
+The output threshold shifts, but the decision policy stays static.
+Evidence: stable systematic failure modes, with the Directional Failure Index (DFI) ranging from -85.5 to +94.8 percentage points, persisting from historical to post-cutoff data, resisting correction.
+The market was bleeding red like a bruised arm.

 These findings have direct implications for AI×crypto applications.
 On-chain vulnerability oracles relying on fine-tuned LLMs to audit smart contracts inherit the same failure modes, potentially missing nearly half of vulnerabilities.
 MEV and consensus-layer security tools using LLM-based agents may be evaded by adversarial inputs that exploit backbone directional priors.
 Zero-knowledge proof auditing, which requires precise classification of cryptographic bugs, is undermined by the <1.3% Top-1 CWE accuracy.
 Decentralized AI inference markets cannot infer reasoning quality from benchmark performance alone, as detection and understanding are decoupled.
 Finally, token-incentivized data-labeling markets cannot reliably price contamination risk, since contaminated samples carry weak memorization signals and frequent misclassifications.
+The interface was cold, the latency on that script was zero; it hit the target.

 We present CWE-Trace, a framework for LLM vulnerability detection built from 834 manually curated Linux kernel samples spanning 74 CWEs.

-0078606fc0f64d5a2d2f4c70f545a77355574387243946d60812a2ae50d89448 Claim 19 The framework enforces a strict temporal split (pre-2025 historical set / post-cutoff leakage-free set) and preserves context-aware vulnerable--patched pairs.
+0078606fc0f64d5a2d2f4c70f545a77355574387243946d60812a2ae50d89448 [2] The framework enforces a strict temporal split (pre-2025 historical set / post-cutoff leakage-free set) and preserves context-aware vulnerable--patched pairs. span-verified

 The framework enforces a strict temporal split (pre-2025 historical set / post-cutoff leakage-free set), preserves context-aware vulnerable--patched pairs, and introduces two diagnostic metrics: the Directional Failure Index (DFI) and Hierarchical Distance and Direction (HDD).

-243aea3be1d11687abacc616e939828fa18405052bb52bbf06178952a79e4f02 Claim 20 Data contamination provides no measurable advantage: 84% of nominally contaminated samples carry no usable memorization signal.
+243aea3be1d11687abacc616e939828fa18405052bb52bbf06178952a79e4f02 [3] Data contamination provides no measurable advantage: 84% of nominally contaminated samples carry no usable memorization signal. span-verified

 First, data contamination provides no measurable advantage.
 Function-level analysis shows that 84% of nominally contaminated samples carry no usable memorization signal: vulnerable functions are absent or cross-mapped across datasets, and ~31% of contaminated samples carry CWE misclassification.

-ef5379d1dc133ac68326a3a8791dff8ba26a91319f63e54c476cd026ffdbf1a8 Claim 21 Backbone directional priors dominate fine-tuning; models exhibit stable systematic failure modes (DFI ranging from -85.5 to +94.8 pp) that persist from historical to post-cutoff data.
+ef5379d1dc133ac68326a3a8791dff8ba26a91319f63e54c476cd026ffdbf1a8 [4] Backbone directional priors dominate fine-tuning; models exhibit stable systematic failure modes (DFI ranging from -85.5 to +94.8 pp) that persist from historical to post-cutoff data. span-verified

 Second, backbone directional priors dominate fine-tuning.
 Models exhibit stable, systematic failure modes (DFI ranging from -85.5 to +94.8 pp) that persist from historical to post-cutoff data and resist correction.

-fa4b1d1e42fc39f761f3c4e56e1fed52b2b30aff4071f2542fff6a371dba0e4f Claim 22 Fine-tuning shifts the output threshold without changing the decision policy — calibration without comprehension.
+fa4b1d1e42fc39f761f3c4e56e1fed52b2b30aff4071f2542fff6a371dba0e4f [5] Fine-tuning shifts the output threshold without changing the decision policy — calibration without comprehension. span-verified

 Fine-tuning shifts the output threshold without changing the decision policy.
 This is calibration without comprehension: output distributions adapt to training data while the underlying security reasoning remains absent.

-205126e6953c7511519a8c289dd274c65cdcce9dd9e15e91ec90150454a3f6a1 Claim 23 The weakest backbone at binary detection (DeepSeek-R1) gains the most in coarse CWE classification, revealing detection and understanding are decoupled capabilities.
+205126e6953c7511519a8c289dd274c65cdcce9dd9e15e91ec90150454a3f6a1 [6] The weakest backbone at binary detection (DeepSeek-R1) gains the most in coarse CWE classification, revealing detection and understanding are decoupled capabilities. span-verified

 The weakest backbone at binary detection (DeepSeek-R1) gains the most in coarse CWE classification, revealing that detection and understanding are decoupled capabilities.

-4bdb04e9c85cc539ad6cb1d6127a61f655a3cca5d1051786e4df810e338cb415 Claim 24 The best detection score reaches only 52.1% (+2.1 pp above chance); exact CWE ranking remains below 1.3% Top-1 accuracy.
+4bdb04e9c85cc539ad6cb1d6127a61f655a3cca5d1051786e4df810e338cb415 [7] The best detection score reaches only 52.1% (+2.1 pp above chance); exact CWE ranking remains below 1.3% Top-1 accuracy. span-verified

 The best detection score reaches only 52.1% (+2.1 pp above chance); exact CWE ranking remains below 1.3% Top-1 accuracy, confirming that current LLMs lack reliable security reasoning for systems software, regardless of fine-tuning strategy.

-649574ef90580536c9f63dd1493e06f690b31efcef639a645883ec673646e206 Claim 25 ~31% of contaminated samples carry CWE misclassification.
+649574ef90580536c9f63dd1493e06f690b31efcef639a645883ec673646e206 [8] ~31% of contaminated samples carry CWE misclassification. span-verified

 ~31% of contaminated samples carry CWE misclassification.